gigaj0ule/system42/README.md

 x42 has a BIOS that lets you flash new code over
 USB so you don't need a special programmer.

+This is a stable OS.
+Code you write on the x42 operating system will be usable forever.

 You can do tons of awesome stuff in 5k of ram.
 Honestly it's the best thing ever.
 No really, you can automate your labor with this by making